 Indescon Court 2

-Indescon Court 2 is located in the heart of the Isle of Dogs.
-It embodies a vision of modern, urban living.
-There are 576 flats, a hotel and a leisure centre on 31 floors.
+Indescon Court 2 is located at the heart of the Isle of Dogs.
+It embodies a vision of modern, urban life.
+Spread over 31 floors, it houses 576 apartments, a hotel and a leisure centre.

-Lincoln Plaza consists of two main flat towers - Franklin and Greenwich - and a 12-storey, 100-suite international brand hotel integrated into the two towers, giving residents access to a variety of lifestyle amenities.
-Adjacent is a 10-storey circular apartment building that complements this striking new landmark against the backdrop of Canary Wharf's dazzling architecture.
-Each flat has been carefully designed to create the perfect balance of luxury, quality and style.
-Lincoln Plaza will also feature a comprehensive health club with spa, pool and fully equipped gym, an opulent entrance foyer with 24-hour concierge, a business lounge, private cinema and a four-storey sky lounge with conservatory.
+Lincoln Plaza consists of two main apartment towers – Franklin and Greenwich – and a 12-storey international branded hotel with 100 suites, which is incorporated into the two towers and offers residents access to a range of lifestyle amenities.
+Adjacent to this, there is a 10-storey round apartment building, which complements this striking new landmark against the dazzling backdrop of Canary Wharf.
+Each apartment was carefully designed to create the perfect balance between luxury, quality and style.
+Lincoln Plaza also has an extensive health club with a spa, pool and fully equipped gym, an opulent foyer with a 24-hour concierge service, a business lounge, a private cinema and a four-storey sky lounge with a glass extension.

-The task was to create a truly mixed-use building that was larger than envisaged in the master plan.
-To achieve this, the public space had to be further enlarged and a typology had to be found that could meet all the requirements within the footprint: Hotel, retail, leisure facilities, three types of housing and a new public piazza.
+The challenge lay in creating a genuine mix-used building that was bigger than intended in the master plan.
+To achieve this, the public space had to be expanded even further and a typology had to be found to enable all the requirements to be met within the site: hotel, retail, leisure amenities, three types of apartments and a new public piazza.

-The design process included an analysis of the local townscape and an impact assessment, as well as a very technical solution for sunlight and daylight penetration, wind movement and a spatial solution for all accommodation.
-The office's preferred S-plan form was found to be the answer to all challenges.
+The design process involved analysing the local streetscape and performing an impact assessment, as well as developing a very technical solution to allow sunlight and daylight to enter, to allow for wind movements and to find a spatial solution for all accommodation types.
+The office’s preferred S-plan shape was identified as a response to all these challenges.

-The architecture was a simple, non-directional cladding system that would incorporate all window and balcony types for all accommodation units.
-The only variation to this language is the communal spaces and conservatories that run throughout the massing.
+The architecture was a simple, non-directional cladding system that would incorporate all types of windows and balconies for all residential units.
+The only deviations from this approach are the community spaces and glass extensions, which cut through the entire mass.

-The design idea was to achieve an irregular façade grid that did not have the typical continuous vertical and horizontal lines usually associated with an element façade.
-This was achieved by using different element sizes and configurations to ultimately create an asymmetrical façade division.
-This in turn presented the on-site installation teams with numerous logistical challenges, where attention to the delivery and installation sequence was crucial.
+The design concept focused on creating an irregular facade pattern, which doesn’t feature the typical end-to-end vertical and horizontal lines normally associated with a panel facade.
+This was achieved by using different sized panels and configurations to ultimately divide the facade up asymmetrically.
+However, this presented the on-site assembly teams with countless logistical challenges, which required close attention to be paid to the sequence of delivery and assembly.

-The unconventional architecture (façade design) was criticised on several occasions.
-The developer Galliard Homes writes: "The London Borough of Tower Hamlets commissioned a planning committee to consider the architectural plans for this site and the planning committee were enthusiastic about the project and its design.
-Lincoln Plaza was designed to complement the existing architecture of London Docklands, and the eye-catching mosaic design was created to provide a striking and fresh contrast.
-Architectural design is art, and like all art, it's a matter of personal taste."
+The idiosyncratic architecture (facade design) has received a range of critiques.
+The building firm Galliard Homes writes: “The London borough of Tower Hamlets commissioned a planning committee to assess the architectural plans for this location and the planning committee was excited by the project and its design.
+Lincoln Plaza was designed to complement the existing architecture in London Docklands and the striking mosaic design was created to generate a fresh, bold contrast.
+Architectural design is art and, like all art, it is a matter of personal taste.”